wjslager/CSD2/CSD2a/IBG/README.md

 ## Todo
 - Add variation over time: list manipulation
 - Clean up the code:
- - Move functions to seperate *.py files
+ - Move functions to separate .py files
  - Check for duplicate code?

 ### Extra
-- Check all files ending with *.wav and load them
+- Check all files ending with .wav and load them
 - Option to input each list at booting the program (or load from disk)

 ## Issues